 We all know what Office 365 is and why it is used, so I’ll not waste your time and will move straight to the point.
 I’ll start with the eDiscovery tool.

-1. eDiscovery to export/ backup Microsoft 365 mailboxes to PST file
+1. eDiscovery to Export Office 365 Emails to PST File

 Before I start, I have to mention that the eDiscovery tool works well with internet explorer, and for other web browsers, you need to install the click once extension.